 Let the original length, breadth and height of the room be 3x, 2x and x respectively.

-Area of four walls = (2 length height) + (2 breadth height)
+Area of four walls = (2 multiplication length multiplication height) + (2 multiplication breadth multiplication height)

 Original area of four walls = 6x2 + 4x2 = 10x2